 The disciplinary procedures outlined in this behavior code are clearly stated to ensure that all students are aware of unacceptable behavior that is in violation of school system policies and the consequences of such policy violations.
-The behavior code is in effect at school or on school property at any time, off school grounds at any school sponsored activity, function or event and while traveling to and from such events, on vehicles provided for student transportation by the school system; at all designated bus stops; during the regular school day and while the student is going to and from school on Chattooga County School System transportation; on Chattooga County School System sponsored transportation (approved school trip on a private carrier); while the student is in attendance at any school-related activity, regardless of time or location; for any school-related misconduct, regardless of time or location; while attending a school-sponsored or school employee or volunteer occurs or is threatened, regardless of time or locations; when a violent or dangerous incident may jeopardize the safety or well-being of staff and/or students, regardless of time or location; and when a student commits an act that could be punished as a felony, as provided by O.C.G.A.
+The behavior code is in effect at school or on school property at any time, off school grounds at any school sponsored activity, function or event and while traveling to and from such events, on vehicles provided for student transportation by the school system; at all designated bus stops; during the regular school day and while the student is going to and from school on Chattooga County School System transportation; on Chattooga County School System sponsored transportation (approved school trip on a private carrier); while the student is in attendance at any school-related activity, regardless of time or location; for any school-related misconduct, regardless of time or location; while attending a school-sponsored or school-related activity of another school system in Georgia; when retaliation or terrorist threats against a school employee or volunteer occurs or is threatened, regardless of time or locations; when a violent or dangerous incident may jeopardize the safety or well-being of staff and/or students, regardless of time or locations; and when a student commits an act that could be punished as a felony, as provided by O.C.G.A.
 20-2-768.